ivan-markov-666/selenium-custom-java-frame/README.md

 2. Use read data in your tests.
 For more details please review "ReadingFromExcelFile" class located in "src/test/java/data-driven testing".
 You can see methods that are used for data-driven testing, and they are located in the "ImportDataFromExcel" class located in the same place as the example class.

 II.
-You can use the TestNG mechanism to read XML file data.
+Use the TestNG mechanism to read testing data from an XML file.
 You can review "A26_ProvideParametersToTestMethod_spec" test class and "A26_ProvideParametersToTestMethod.xml" file for more details.

 III.
 You can generate data dynamically using the faker-java library.
 Please review the "A19_FakerExample_spec" class for more details

 ### Uploads:
 Because sometimes we will need to upload files, there is a folder where we can put those files.
 The folder is located in "uploads".
 Of course, you can use any other folder on your machine.

-### Web-driver
+### WebDriver
-You can put the web-drivers into the "drivers" folder.
-Whenever you need to update the web-drivers - put the new versions in that folder.
+You can put the WebDrivers into the "drivers" folder.
+Whenever you need to update the WebDrivers - put the new versions in that folder.
 Suppose you need to add a new browser to the frame.
-In that case, you need to add the web-driver to this folder and add the browser name into the "src/main/java/configuration/Configuration.java" class (review the class for more details), then you need to add the new if-else statement into the "src/test/java/base/BaseTestClass.java" class to add web-driver code related to the browser (review the class for more details).
+In that case, you need to add the WebDriver to this folder and add the browser name into the "src/main/java/configuration/Configuration.java" class (review the class for more details), then you need to add the new if-else statement into the "src/test/java/base/BaseTestClass.java" class to add WebDriver code related to the browser (review the class for more details).

 ### Screenshots
 The automation frame has a mechanism to generate a screenshot when something goes wrong or when some test fails.
 The generated screenshot can be found in the "screenshots" folder.
 Don't forget to refresh the folder from the IDE because the files will not appear.